API Reference

 | duration_ms | integer | Total request duration in milliseconds. |

-| cookies | array | Cookies set by the page (name, value, domain, path). |
+| cookies | array | Cookies the origin set on this response (its Set-Cookie headers, as name, value, domain, path).
+One-shot — describes this response only. |

 | screenshot | string | Base64-encoded PNG.
 Only present if requested. |